fastly/WordPress-Plugin/README.md

 - Wires Instant Purging into the publishing process, keeping content up to date
 - Includes an admin panel in `wp-admin`

-## Credits

-Made with blood, sweat, tears, and love by @rsandor, @simonwistow and Fastly.

 ## License

 Fastly.com WordPress Plugin